-ID Standard Class Interpretive Guidance Score/Findings/Comments sevoflurane, desflurane, and/or the depolarizing muscle relaxant succinylcholine are ever used or are present in the facility.
+ID Standard Class Interpretive Guidance Score/Findings/Comments used, or are present in the facility, standards 6-G-5 through 6-G-11 apply.
+Class C Triggering Agents not present - MH standards do not apply with the exception of the need for a protocol, MH algorithm present on the emergency cart, and annual staff training Class C Triggering Agents present - All MH Standards apply, including an MH drill.
+Class C Triggering agents present only for emergency use - a documented protocol to manage the possibility of malignant hyperthermia (MH) following its use, and staff training are required.
+Evaluating Compliance: Determine through observation and staff interviews if triggering agents such as isoflurane, sevoflurane, desflurane, and/or the depolarizing muscle relaxant succinylcholine are ever used or are present in the facility.
 If present, evaluate compliance with applicable standards.
 Review the facility MH protocol.
 Review the facility protocol for managing MH when succinylcholine is present only for use in emergency airway rescue.
 Interview members of the surgical team, Review personnel files to determine if training has occurred upon hire and then annually.
-6-G-2 Adequate screening for MH risk must be documented, that includes but is not limited to a family history of unexpected death(s) following general anesthesia or exercise; a family or personal history of MH, a muscle or neuromuscular disorder, high temperature following exercise; a personal history of muscle spasm, dark or chocolate colored urine, or unanticipated fever immediately following anesthesia or serious exercise. С Interpretive Guidance: The intent is to assess and minimize the risk of an MH crisis.
-If a patient is identified as a risk for MH or is considered to be susceptible to MH, the MHAUS precaution recommendations must be followed.
-This standard applies to all class C facilities regardless of the presence of a triggering agent in the facility.
-Evaluating Compliance: Review the facility's MH risk assessment process.
-Does the screening process include the required elements?
-Review the facility protocol, interview clinical staff, and review documentation of the completion and results of the assessment in the clinical records. □ Compliant □ Deficient □ Not Applicable □ Corrected Onsite □ Enter observations of non- compliance, comments or notes here.
+6-G-2 Adequate screening for MH risk must be documented, that includes but is not limited to a family history of unexpected death(s) following general anesthesia or exercise; a family or personal history of MH, a muscle or neuromuscular disorder, high temperature following exercise; a personal history of muscle spasm, dark or chocolate-colored urine, or unanticipated fever immediately following anesthesia or serious exercise. С Interpretive Guidance: Malignant hypertension (MH) is a hypertensive emergency with rapid disease progression and poor prognosis.
+Section 6-G does not apply if anesthetic gases and polarizing agents that trigger malignant hyperthermia are not present in the facility. □Compliant □Deficient □Not Applicable □Corrected Onsite Enter observations of non-compliance, comments, or notes here.